imtheaman/resume-maker/README.md

     * your data is safe cuz it's encrypted.

     todo:

-    make bold/underline/link btns functional
-        * create it myself
-        * or use contenteditable library
+        * put switch on the layout
         * some optimizations

     make authentication functional and send and get data from api